Steam-Chat-Bot/node-steam-chat-bot/README.md

 `LockChatTrigger` - tells the bot to lock a groupchat.

+`MemeBotTrigger` - Adds ">" before a message it will send

 `MessageOnJoinTrigger` - tells the bot to welcome a specific user with an message every time they join a chat the user is in.
 Recommended not to use too much, and to set a long timeout to prevent abuse.

 `ModerateTrigger` - tells the bot to set the groupchat to be moderated.

+`MoneyTrigger` - Converts between currencies, will require an `apikey` from https://openexchangerates.org

+`OMDBTrigger` - Searches IMDB for  a specified movie

 `PlayGameTrigger` - tells the bot to play a game.
 You need to send the game's appid. - options allowpublic and allowprivate (both true by default) allow you to restrict usage of this command to either private or groupchat messages.